Harry3014/Harry3014.github.io/_posts/2023-03-18-react-lane-model.md

   //
   // The opaque type returned by the host config is internally a lane, so we can
   // use that directly.
-  // TODO: Move this type conversion to the event priority module. const updateLane: Lane = (getCurrentUpdatePriority(): any);
+  const updateLane: Lane = (getCurrentUpdatePriority(): any);
   if (updateLane !== NoLane) {
     return updateLane;